Atlanta History

 Following the 1957 launch of the Soviet Union’s satellite Sputnik, America’s scientific leadership was questioned.
 The next year, a group of philanthropic women in California founded Achievement Rewards for College Scientists (ARCS).
 ARCS Foundation enhances scientific leadership in the United States through financial investment in student researchers pursuing careers in science, technology, math, engineering, and medical research.

 Today, the Atlanta Chapter continues its commitment to scientific leadership.
-With strong support from the chapter, Emory Rollins School of Public Health became eligible to nominate scholars for consideration.
-During the COVID-19 pandemic, we actively increased the public’s awareness of the Atlanta Chapter by aggressively engaging several communication technologies such as social media, multimedia presentations, and Zoom conferencing.
 ARCS Foundation is the largest private membership organization in the United States focusing on financial support to America’s most promising intellectual resource, our science scholars.
+We are grateful to our members, community individuals, corporations and foundations who have provided such generous support for our scholars.

 ARCS Atlanta Chapter Founding Members